stfbk/stfbk.github.io/index.md

 ## Who we are

 The *Distributed AI for dependable cyberSecuritY (DAISY)* research unit focuses on developing novel AI‑driven methods for cyber threat detection in distributed computing environments, with a particular emphasis on open-world challenges and the trade-off between minimizing cybersecurity risks and preserving perceived service quality in distributed applications.
-We have a long-standing experience on infrastructure monitoring and control, as well as on resource and service orchestration.

 The unit pursues its research and development activities in the following areas: